bhk/build/example.md

 This Makefile doesn't describe anything to be built, but it does invoke Minion, so when we type `make` in this directory, Minion will process the goals.
-A *goal* is target name that is listed on the command line.
+A *goal* is a target name that is listed on the command line.
 Goals determine what Make actually does when it is invoked.